wakeupingear/junebug/README.md

 C++ is performant, but it's not easy to use. `Junebug` takes that performance and wraps it in various abstractions to make it easy to use.
 The goal is to make a stand in replacement for Game Maker Studio 2 that can scale to the needs of a production game.

-It also bundles a bunch of useful game functions and implementations that Game Maker should have had out of the box but didn't.
+It also bundles a bunch of useful game functions and implementations that Game Maker ideally should include out of the box but doesn't.

 SDL2 v2.24.1